Sri-Express/.github/profile/README.md

 ### Client App
 Developed using Flutter for cross-platform mobile support.
-- The client application will show estimated arrival times and provide real-time updates on bus/train schedules.
+- The client app will provide a map interface to show the location of the next bus/train in real-time, along with estimated arrival times and provide real-time updates on bus/train schedules.
 - Users can book tickets, manage their bookings, and receive notifications about their trips.
 - Raise complaints and provide feedback on their experiences.
+- Whether API integration to provide real-time weather updates for the user's location and destination.
 - Automated chatbot with automatically generated responses to common queries and escalation to customer service when needed.

 ### Customer Service Portal
 Built with Next.js for efficient server-side rendering.